w3c/wai-curricula/content/designer/information-design.md

 * [[How People with Disabilities Use the Web]](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Keyboard Compatibility (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/keyboard/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
+* [Understandable Content (Web Accessibility Perspective)](/perspective-videos/understandable/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) &mdash; Address accessibility of web content on desktops, laptops, tablets, and mobile devices.